czlucius/code-scanner/README.md

 A Google Play version is coming soon, and you can keep track at https://github.com/czlucius/code-scanner/tree/play.

 You may also run this code on your machine by opening this project in Android Studio, and compiling it to your Android device.
-Do note that this project is protected by the GNU Affero General Public License version 3, hence usage of this project would have to be compliant to the GNU AGPL.
+Do note that this project is protected by the GNU Affero General Public License, hence usage of this project would have to be compliant to the GNU AGPL.

 ## License
 This project is licensed with the GNU Affero General Public License.
 View [the license file](LICENSE.txt) for more info.